pavelone/presentation-app/src/markdown/frontend.md

 git clone https://github.com/fhirbase/fhirplace-empty-plugin [APP-NAME]
 ```

-This is preconfigured application, which consist of:
+This is a preconfigured application which consists of:

 * fhir.js
 * angularjs